RayDimn/Risk_Of_Rain_2_Expand/README.md

 ## Interactables
 **All the interactables** `(Scrappers, Printers, Shrines)` are now faster to use than the vanilla game, **but they are not instant**.

-**Shrine of Repair:** Allows you to repair one consumed/untiered item **or** revert back a void item to its original non-void version.
+**NEW Shrine of Repair:** Allows you to repair one consumed/untiered item **or** revert back a void item to its original non-void version.

-**Drop items:** You can now drop items from your inventory by clicking on them, except for Lunar and Void items.
+**Teleporter Event** is now 15% faster. `(This change makes the lunar item **Focused Convergence** still be effective and not be considered entirely useless)`

+**Void Fields** are now a viable option to do during your runs, having the fog damage being reduced and the timer it takes to complete each Void Field Cell reduced. `(40s for the first 4 cells, 50s for the next 4 cells, 60s for the last cell)`